 Please contact our Member Services number at 1-800-794-5907 for additional information.
 (TTY users should call 711).
-Hours are from 8 a.m. to 8 p.m. seven days a week from Oct.
-1 - Mar.
-31 and 8 a.m. to 8 p.m.
-Monday-Friday from Apr.
-1 - Sept.
-30. You may always leave a voicemail after hours, Saturdays, Sundays and holidays and we will return your call within 1 business day.
+Hours are from October 1 - March 31, we are open 7 days a week, 8 a.m. to 8 p.m.
+From April 1 - September 30, we are open Monday - Friday, 8 a.m. to 8 p.m.
+You may always leave a voicemail after hours, Saturdays, Sundays, and holidays and we will return your call within one business day.

-This information is available in a different format, including Braille, large print, and audio tapes.
+This information is available in a different format, including Braille, large print, and audio.
 Please call Member Services at the number listed above if you need plan information in another format.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.
+Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2023.